From helping you to relax to make it easier to cook nourishing meals, a healthy home is all about creating a space where you can feel your best.

 2. Quality and Impact of What You Own

-There are certain things where quality really makes a big difference and impact on its functionality or purpose.
+There are certain things where quality really makes a big difference and impacts its functionality or purpose.

 For example, if you have a low-quality mattress thanks to making you toss and turn all night, it may be time to save up and upgrade to a higher-quality bed.
 I love and highly recommend Avocado Mattress — it’s sustainably sourced, made, and it’s incredible!